Getting started

 Write your first component

-A component is a function that returns JSX.
-You lay out with View, draw text
+A component returns JSX.
+You lay out with View, draw text with Text, and

-with Text, and style with class — a build-time subset of Tailwind, not
+style with class — a build-time subset of Tailwind, not runtime CSS.

 Here's a focusable counter.
-Put it in demos/hero/app.tsx:
+Put it in the scaffolded

 export default function App() {